-Original online video content is pretty much unexplored terrain.
+Original online video content is pretty much-unexplored terrain.
 Media analysts and the video producers say so themselves.

-However, it is a compelling path that content producers and brand advertisers cannot avoid if they want to attract more users.
-As one content partner of Spotify admitted in an interview with Digiday.
+However, it is a compelling path that content producers and brand advertisers cannot avoid if they want to attract more users, as one content partner of Spotify admitted in an interview with Digiday.
 The heads of the music streaming app realize fully well that some of their original video programmings may not last for the next five years.

-Still, “it’s something they all have to try.”
+Still, “It’s something they all have to try.”

 News content producers, anxious to hang on to a disappearing audience, are the next to adapt.
 Redoubtable news agencies like BBC, CNN, and The New York Times are experimenting with their own video streaming.
-The first step is to put two to ten minutes of an anchor team discussing the trending news on their respective websites.
+The first step is to put 2-10 minutes of an anchor team discussing the trending news on their respective websites.
 These are not video clips culled directly from broadcast news.
 They aren’t replays like the hundreds of thousands that pepper these same news room’s channels on YouTube either.

 What the audience seems to be looking for, and which the four legacy institutions mentioned above are dabbling in, is original online video content.
-Think of Netflix launching into mainstream popularity their own self-produced shows like House of Cards.
+Think of Netflix launching into mainstream popularity its own self-produced shows like “House of Cards.”
 This time, it’s broadcast news that doing it, creating content never been aired and produced primarily for the internet audience.